Ford targets emerging markets with frugal India engineering

 Ford aims to expand its market share by launching its first India-specific small car, the Figo Aspire, on Wednesday.
 The car’s powerful and fuel-efficient engine will also be fitted into other vehicles Ford plans to export to Africa and Southeast Asia, executives say.

-“We are being challenged to find engineering solutions at lower costs than we have traditionally been able to do,” John Lonsdale, head of Ford’s B-car program in Asia Pacific, told Reuters in a recent interview in the western city of Udaipur.
+“We are being challenged to find engineering solutions at lower costs than we have traditionally been able to do,” John Lonsdale, head of Ford’s B-car program in Asia Pacific, told Reuters in a recent interview in Rajasthan’s Udaipur city.

 “This market, probably even more than Brazil, is demanding cost strategies and cost structures that are lower than anywhere else,” he said.